DrYenyen/PPPwn-Tinker-GUI/README.md

 ```
 4. [pyinstaller docs](https://pyinstaller.org/en/stable/)
 5. Unless changed the GUI then requires the following folders and files
-* Bins Stage1 and Stage2 have to be in a folder path of firmawre version followed by stage files example
+* Bins Stage1 and Stage2 have to be in a folder path of firmware version followed by stage files example
 * bins/1100/stage1/stage1.bin (can be compiled from original POC by TheFlow linked below or can be downloaded elsewhere premade)
 * bins/1100/stage2/stage2.bin (has to be the premade from Goldhen or VTX)
 * in the same folder as the GUI pppwn.exe by nn9dev the Rust rewrite by fedebuonco and TheFlow python pppwn.py and offsets.py all linked below